How to handle employees with bad attitudes

 Having one or multiple members of staff with a negative attitude can happen for a variety of reasons, from personal issues, such as mental health, to feeling a lack of purpose in their role.
 Sometimes a negative attitude might be unavoidable, but it’s what you do to help that can make a real difference.

-Let’s jump in a see how you can better handle staff with a negative attitude; why you should help and what a negative attitude could mean for your business.
+Let’s jump in and see how, as a line manager, you can better handle staff with a negative attitude; why you should help and what a negative attitude could mean for your business.

 Causes of negative attitude